 How to | Perform Operations on Subgroups of Data

 When summarizing data, it is often useful to analyze it by subgroup.
 For example, crop yields could be categorized by seed variety, or average patient recovery time by patient age or drug type.
-Mathematica lets you split columns of data based on the values in other columns.
+The Wolfram Language lets you split columns of data based on the values in other columns.
 You can then compute the desired statistics on the resulting groups.

 The following data represents yields for three types of soils and two types of corn seeds:

 The data can be grouped by soil type by using First with GatherBy to gather the data by the first element of each data point:

 Average yields by soil type can be computed by extracting the soil type from each list and computing the Mean of the yields (the last elements) in the list.
 With the three groups above as the possible values for the iterator variable , you can use Table to get these results.